Religious Education policy document can be found on the School Policies page

 Religious-Education-in-Schools-Non-Statutory-Guidance

-At St. Michael in the Hamlet Community Primary School we follow the Liverpool Agreed Syllabus for Religious Education.
+At St. Michael in the Hamlet Community Primary School we follow the Liverpool Agreed Syllabus for Religious Education (SACRE) from years 1 to 6.
+In order to promote depth of knowledge, we teach SMITH pupils about all the major religions and world views represented locally, nationally and globally.
 Our RE curriculum is reflective of our school S.M.I.T.H vision.
 We are committed to providing inclusive, inspirational and innovational teaching, delivering a rich and broad-based curriculum that motivates our children to love learning.
 We want our pupils to feel safe and inspired to fulfil their true potential.

 The Intent of our Religious Education Curriculum